Tag

 Apple HomeKit supports other security devices outside of just cameras.
 Eve and Aqara create complete lines of various sensors to place around and monitor your home.
 For example, Eve has a door and window sensor, a motion sensor, and a room sensor that monitors temperature and air quality.
 Aqara also has low-cost sensors, including a water-leak sensor, temperature and humidity sensor, and a vibration sensor, to name a few.
 Sensors like those or the can add extra home security while also making it possible for you to do things like have the lights turn on when your door opens.

 Your options for are limited with HomeKit, but the Logitech Circle View Wired Doorbell is a solid option.
-It’s a bit pricey at $200, but it offers secure storage that’s encrypted before getting backed up to iCloud, rich notifications that alert you when an animal, vehicle, or person is detected, and it supports customizable motion zones.
+It’s a bit pricey at $200, but it offers secure storage that’s encrypted before getting backed up to iCloud, rich that alert you when an animal, vehicle, or person is detected, and it supports customizable motion zones.
 It’s also a rather sleek device, featuring a design that’s all black and with a footprint smaller than most other video doorbells on the market.

 A/V devices